 December 13, The Bulkeley moored at General Cargo Terminal in Port of Duqm, Oman, for a four-day port call.

 March 4, 2014 USS Bulkeley is currently underway in the Red Sea for Suez Canal escort operations.
 Transited Suez Canal northbound on March 28.

-March 31, The guided-missile destroyer pulled into Civitavecchia, Italy, for a five-day port visit.
+March 31, The guided-missile destroyer moored at Quay 13b in Port of Civitavecchia, Italy, for a five-day visit to Rome.

 April 18, USS Bulkeley returned to Norfolk after a nine-month deployment.

 May 2, BAE Systems Norfolk Ship Repair, Norfolk, Va., was awarded an $11.3 million modification to a previously awarded contract (N00024-10-C-4308) for the USS Bulkeley's Selected Restricted Availability (SRA).
 Work is expected to be completed by September.

 May 15, Cmdr.
 Jesse G. Espe relieved Cmdr.
 Matthew A. Philips as the 9th CO of Bulkeley.

 March 31, 2015 The Bulkeley recently departed homeport for first Group Sail operations in preparation for upcoming deployment with the USS Harry S. Truman CSG; Underway again in early June.

 September 2, DDG 84 departed Pier 1, Naval Station Norfolk for a Composite Training Unit Exercise (COMPTUEX) and Joint Task Force Exercise (JTFEX); Inport Naval Station Mayport, Fla., from Sept.
 17-18; Returned home on Oct.
 8.